emmagamma/qlock/README.md

 A CLI tool written in Rust for encrypting files locally using XChaCha20Poly1305 and Argon2 for key-derivation.

 Use `qlock` to encrypt files before uploading them to cloud storage, backing up sensitive documents, or transferring data securely.
 It encrypts each file with a unique key, then encrypts that key using a password-derived key.
-The tool stores encrypted keys and associated metadata in a local file named `qlock_metadata.json`.
+The tool stores metadata neccessary to decrypt the resulting output `*.qlock` files in a folder named `.qlock_metadata/` in individual `.json` files for each file you encrypt.

-> 🔐 You’ll need both your password(s) and `qlock_metadata.json` to decrypt your `.qlock` files — be sure to save them securely.
+> 🔐 You’ll need your password(s) for each file and each associated `.json` file in the `.qlock_metadata/` folder, in order to decrypt your `.qlock` files — be sure to save them securely.

 ---